Over-the-Counter Cough Medicines a Waste of Money! 1-Ingredient Remedy Found in Your Kitchen Better Off

 It certainly came as an utter surprise when a leading body of doctors in the United Kingdom, the Royal College of General Practitioners made news in mid Oct 2014 by declaring that cough medicines were a waste of money, and that it was better off making your own cough mixture at home with honey and lemon.
-I had assumed that only homeopathic doctors would recommend honey home remedies and had never expected that those doctors would actually dismiss an over-the-counter health medicine that is worth £3 billion in sales every year.
+I had assumed that only homeopathic doctors would recommend honey home remedies and had never expected that doctors from the Royal College of General Practitioners would actually dismiss an over-the-counter health medicine that is worth £3 billion in sales every year.

 An online buzz was instantly created by dozens of top digital health news portals reporting there was little point in spending on cough syrups.
 Most of the news sources covered the interview with Dr Tim Ballard, vice chairman of the RCGP, who made these statements: